Murray S. Kessler: Career

 In September 2010, he joined the Lorillard Tobacco Company as president and chief executive officer, as well as member of its board of directors, replacing Martin L. Orlowsky.
 Additionally, he has served as its chairman since January 1, 2011.

-Kessler is currently the president and chief executive officer of Perrigo Company plc, a global consumer self-care company.
+Kessler was the president and chief executive officer of Perrigo, a global consumer self-care company.
 He joined the company in October 8, 2018.
-The company is one of the leading manufacturers of over-the-counter (OTC) self-care products and solutions in North America, and offers branded product lines in Europe and other markets.
+The company is one of the manufacturers of over-the-counter (OTC) self-care products in North America, and offers branded product lines in Europe and other markets.
+He retired from the company in June 2023.
+Soon after, Perrigo announced a global restructuring called 'Project Energize'.

 He married his wife Sarah in 2019.
 His daughter, Reed Kessler, competed as a show jumper for the United States Equestrian team at the London 2012 Olympics.

 Politics

 In 2012, he donated money to Republicans like Mitt Romney for the presidency, Chris Shays for congressman, Howard Coble for senator, George Allen for senator, Mitch McConnell for senator, as well as Democrats like Kay Hagan for Senator, and Susan Bysiewicz for Secretary of State of Connecticut.